Gin-Quin/xml-artist/README.md

 - `find(name: String|RegExp, attributes: [String])` : same, but with conditions on the name and the attributes.
 - `find(callback: Function)` : You can also specifiy your own function to match the desired node.
 Your function must return the node itself it is valid, or a null value otherwise.

+Every string passed to these functions will be transformed into regular expressions with this very simple rule : all `*` characters will be treated as `.*`

+Be aware that if you use special characters (like `[`, `]`) they will be treated as part of the regular expression unless you double-escape them.

-The `find` function has three brothers, which all take the same arguments :
+The following finder functions all take the same argument(s) :

 - `findAll` : return an array of nodes instead of the first one.
 - `findChild` : do not search recursively, only amongst direct children.
 Return the first result.
-- `findAllChild` : Return all the result amongst direct children only.
+- `findAllChildren` : Return all the result amongst direct children only.
 - `findParent` : Return the first matching parent.
 - `findAllParents` : Return an array of all matching parents (closer parents first).

-Every string passed to these functions will be transformed into regular expressions with this very simple rule : all `*` characters will be treated as `.*`

-Be aware that if you use special characters (like `[`, `]`) they will be treated as part of the regular expression unless you double-escape them.

 ### Walk methods